-Rounds Reintroduces Bill to Ease Regulatory Burden on Local Banks & Credit Unions
+Rounds Reintroduces Bill to Ease Regulatory Burden on Local Banks and Credit Unions

-WASHINGTON - U.S. Senators Mike Rounds (R-S.D.), Cynthia Lummis (R-Wyo.) and Tim Scott (R-S.C.), all members of the Senate Committee on Banking, Housing and Urban Affairs, reintroduced the Taking Account of Institutions with Low Operation Risk (TAILOR) Act.
-This bill would require federal regulatory agencies to take risk profiles and business models of institutions into account when crafting regulations.
+WASHINGTON – U.S. Senators Mike Rounds (R-S.D.), Cynthia Lummis (R-Wyo.), Thom Tillis (R-N.C.), Bill Hagerty (R-Tenn.) and Steve Daines (R-Mont.), members of the Senate Committee on Banking, Housing, and Urban Affairs, reintroduced the Taking Account of Institutions with Low Operation Risk (TAILOR) Act.
+This legislation would require federal regulatory agencies to take risk profiles and business models of institutions into account when crafting regulations.

 “Financial institutions across South Dakota have been negatively impacted by burdensome, unnecessary regulations due to disproportionate compliance costs,” said Rounds.
 “These costs are ultimately passed down to consumers.
-The TAILOR Act would ease the regulatory burden on smaller financial institutions so they can focus resources on taking care of their customers, rather than spending time and money on compliance.
+This bill would ease the regulatory burden on smaller financial institutions so they can focus resources on taking care of their customers, rather than spending time and money on bureaucratic paperwork.
 I look forward to working with my colleagues on this important legislation so our smaller financial institutions are better able to meet the needs of families and local businesses.”

-This legislation is supported by the Independent Community Bankers of America.
+This legislation is endorsed by the Independent Community Bankers of America.